sillybytes/sillybytes/posts/legacy/2016/05/firefox-control-on-steroids-firefox.md

-This also depends on a Ratpoison [script](https://github.com/alx741/dotfiles/blob/master/scripts/.scripts/ratpoison/app_select.sh) introduced in the previous posts, so be sure to have it.
+This also depends on a Ratpoison [script](https://github.com/alx741/dotfiles/blob/master/scripts/.scripts/ratpoison/app_select.sh) introduced in a previous post, so make sure to get that first.

 Some extra `~/.ratpoisonrc` is needed for the new mappings: